Mama (EP): Release and reception

 The group's prologue single, "What Is Love" was released on January 30, 2012.
 A second prologue single, "History" was released on March 9.

 On March 31, 2012, SM Entertainment unveiled a teaser trailer for the music video of the EP's title single, "Mama" at Exo's concert showcase in Seoul, South Korea.
 On April 6, the company released the album jacket photos for both of Exo-K and Exo-M's albums.
 The EP was released on April 9, 2012, simultaneously in China, South Korea, and the international iTunes Store.

 Both versions of the EP were a commercial success; Exo-K's version reached to number one on South Korea's Gaon Album Chart, number four on China's Sina Album Chart, and debuted at number eight on the Billboard World Albums Chart.
 Exo-M's version reached to number one on China's Sina Album Chart, number four on the Gaon Album Chart, and number twelve on the Billboard World Albums Chart.
 All three singles by Exo-M were charted in various Chinese music and video charts, with the EP's title single topping the charts after one day of release.
 The music videos for all three singles peaked at number one on Chinese streaming websites, while Exo-K's "Mama" reached number seven on YouTube's Global Chart.

 Singles

 "What is Love"

 "What is Love" was released for digital download from the iTunes Store and other Korean and mainland Chinese online retailers on January 30, 2012.
 The Korean version is performed by D.O. and Baekhyun of subgroup Exo-K and the Mandarin version by Chen and Lu Han of Exo-M. The two music videos of the song were released on YouTube on the same day the song was made available for download.
 Each music video, though recorded in two different versions, featured all twelve members of Exo.
-The music videos consists of the combined video teasers that were previously released by the company.
+The music videos consist of the combined video teasers that were previously released by the company.